Learning Geometry and Topology via Multi-Chart Flows: PRELIMINARIES

 where $\circ$ denotes composition of functions, $\text{Pad}$ denotes adding $D-d$ zeros at the end, and $\tilde{\bh}$ denotes $\bh \circ \,\text{Pad}$.
 The resulting change of variable formula is more involved \citep{Brehmer2020mflows}

 where $\bJ_{\bbf}\in\R^{D\times d}$.
-Due to the degeneracy, without good reconstructions the model may learn suboptimal distributions despite having good log likelihood estimates \citep{Brehmer2020mflows}.
-For this reason, they proposed the Manifold-learning Flow, where $\bh$ focuses on accurately reconstructing the data and $\bg$ primarily learns the density.
+Due to the degeneracy, without good reconstructions the model may learn suboptimal distributions despite having seemingly good log-likelihood estimates \citep{Brehmer2020mflows}.
+For this reason, they proposed the Manifold-learning Flow, where $\bh$ focuses on accurately reconstructing the data and $\bg$ focuses on learning the density.

-While their mechanism is theoretically justified \citep{Loaiza-ganem2022manifold_overfitting}, \citet{Caterini2021rectangular} noted that the optimization problem becomes challenging, leading to potentially inferior performances in practice: instead, it can be beneficial to explicitly optimize the KL divergence while penalizing the reconstruction loss.
+While their mechanism is theoretically justified \citep{Loaiza-ganem2022manifold_overfitting}, \citet{Caterini2021rectangular} noted that the optimization problem becomes challenging, leading to potentially inferior performances in practice.
+Instead, it can be beneficial to explicitly optimize the KL divergence while penalizing the reconstruction loss.
 One can define $\tilde{\bh}^{\dagger} = \text{Proj} \circ \bh^{-1}$, where $\text{Proj}$ is the operation that takes the $d$ coordinates; this is the proper inverse function of $\tilde{\bh}$ when $\bx$ lies precisely on the hypersurface formed by $\tilde{\bh}$.
 The resulting loss function is given by

 where $\lambda > 0$ controls the trade-off between reconstruction and density estimation.

 Recall that, to obtain $\log q_{\btheta}(\bx)$, we need to compute $\log\text{det}(\bJ_{\bbf}^{\top}\bJ_{\bbf})$. \citet{Caterini2021rectangular} showed that this quantity can be simplified further as